arshati/3D-graphics-animation/Interactive/Readme.md

 HOW WE ANIMATED THE MODEL

+we added code in the source.cpp where we set the values and positioning to go up and down and looped it. this made our island model to go up and down in a floating animation. we also added values to adjust the speed of the movement as well

 HOW WE INTERACTED WITH THE MODEL FOR THE VIDEO

 We edited the code so that we can interact with the model in the window after running.